Lemon Apple Curd

 - Once the lemon apple curd has thickened, turn off the heat and continue to stir for a minute or two until it cools slightly.

 - Pass the apple curd through a strainer if you like and pour it into a clean jar or bowl.
 Place plastic wrap over the surface of the apple curd so it doesn't form a skin and put it in the refrigerator to cool completely.
-Homemade lemon apple curd can be stored in the refrigerator for a couple weeks.

 Sign up to get recipes full of kitchen tips and tricks.